 - a.
 NASD requires an accredited institution to which Standards for Accreditation XX. apply to submit a teach-out plan requesting Commission review and action upon the occurrence of any of the following events: - 1.
-The U.S. Secretary of Education notifies NASD: - of a determination by the institution's independent auditor expressing doubt about the institution's ability to operate as a going concern or indicating an adverse opinion or a finding of material weakness related to financial stability; - ii. that the institution is participating in Title IV, HEA programs under a provisional program participation agreement and the Secretary has required a teach-out plan as a condition of participation. - 2.
+The U.S. Secretary of Education notifies NASD: - i. of a determination by the institution's independent auditor expressing doubt about the institution's ability to operate as a going concern or indicating an adverse opinion or a finding of material weakness related to financial stability; - ii. that the institution is participating in Title IV, HEA programs under a provisional program participation agreement and the Secretary has required a teach-out plan as a condition of participation. - 2.
 NASD acts to place the institution on probation or an equivalent status. - b.
 NASD requires an accredited institution to which Standards for Accreditation XX. apply to submit a teach-out plan and, if practicable, teach-out agreements requesting Commission review and action upon the occurrence of any of the following events: - 1.
 The U.S. Secretary of Education notifies NASD that: - it has placed the institution on the reimbursement payment method under 34 CFR 668.162(c) or the heightened cash monitoring payment method requiring the Secretary's review of the institution's supporting documentation under 34 CFR 668.162(d)(2); - ii. the Secretary has initiated an emergency action against an institution, in accordance with section 487(c)(1)(G) of the Higher Education Act (HEA), or an action to limit, suspend, or terminate an institution participating in any Title IV, Higher Education Act (HEA) program, in accordance with section 487(c)(1)(F) of the Higher Education Act (HEA). - 2.
-NASD acts to withdraw, revoke, or suspend the accreditation of the institution. - 3.
-The institution notifies NASD that it intends to cease operations entirely or close a location that provides one hundred percent of at least one program. - 4.
-A state licensing or authorizing agency notifies NASD that an institution's license or legal authorization to provide an educational program has been or will be revoked. - 5.
-The institution stops offering an educational program before all students enrolled in that program complete the program or transfer to another program.
+NASD acts to withdraw, revoke, or suspend the accreditation of the institution.